Terpentin Teufel

 Jump (double jump possible by repeated pressing)

-Reset to the last checkpoint (keeps all colors already found)
+Reset to the last checkpoint (keeps all found colors)

 Reset the game (start at level 1 again)